 Here are five tips to stop TuYV in its tracks:

 1. Choose your variety carefully.
-There is seed available now, both hybrid and conventional, that is TuYV resistant.
+There are a number of seed options available now, both hybrid and conventional, that are TuYV resistant.

 2. Growing wildflower strips with a diverse grass mixture will encourage parasitoids and hoverflies that prey on aphids.
 Typically, these would be situated around the edges of fields, but trials by the Centre for Ecology and Hydrology are seeking to establish whether running strips of wildflowers through crops at intervals will bring even better results.

 3. Get into the habit of checking the AHDB’s weekly Aphid News bulletins.
 The newsletters will keep you up to date with the prevalence of the peach-potato aphid, and other aphids, in your area, as well as giving advice on effective controls.
 The bulletins’ data is based on the numbers of aphids caught in suction traps at various sites across the UK and allows quick comparison with previous years.